Graduate Assistant Fact Sheet

 - The majority of graduate assistantships at Penn State (over 97 percent for academic year 2018-2019) were ½-time appointments (i.e., 20 hrs. of assistantship activities, on average, per week).
 The departments or programs awarding the assistantships provide the graduate assistant with the necessary training and mentorship to perform effectively and to render the assistantship a positive learning opportunity and important component of the educational experience.

 Penn State subsidizes health insurance (medical, dental and vision) for graduate assistants and full-time fellows and trainees.
 Health insurance is required for our international students.
 The Penn State Student Health Insurance Plan (SHIP), which beginning this academic year (2018-2019) is underwritten by United Healthcare Student Resources, has the highest actuarial value for a medical plan allowed under the Patient Protection and Affordable Care Act (ACA), equivalent to a “Platinum” plan as defined by the ACA metallic tiers.
 The SHIP provides robust coverage tailored to meet student needs through input by graduate student representatives to the Student Insurance Advisory Board (SIAB) and the Student Insurance Administrative Council (SIAC).
 The SHIP provides coverage for the entire academic year, including summer.

 The University contributes 80 percent of the annual medical premium for graduate assistants, fellows and trainees, and 75-76 percent for dependent coverage.
 For 2018-2019, the University contribution for graduate assistants on fall/spring appointments is $2,930 of the total annual premium cost of $3,663 for an individual plan, and $11,282 of the $14,652 premium to cover a family (a student plus spouse and 2 or more children).
 Beginning in 2015-16, Federal law required “premium parity”, with premiums for dependents required to be the same rate as for the individual student.
 This resulted in a modest increase in individual rates, but a significant decrease in rates for family coverage.

-The University also contributes 80% of the premium costs for Individual and 70% for Family plans for dental and vision insurance for graduate assistants (and typically for fellows and trainees, as well).
+The University also contributes 80 percent of the premium costs for Individual and 70 percent for Family plans for dental and vision insurance for graduate assistants (and typically for fellows and trainees, as well).